-Radio signals in the 30- to 100-MHz range are reflected best by meteor trails, making the 50-MHz band prime for meteor-scatter work.
-The early morning hours around dawn are usually the most productive, because the Earth's rotation contributes to the high speed of meteors heading into the Earth's path.
+Radio signals in the 30- to 100-MHz range are reflected best by meteor trails, making the 50-MHz band prime for meteorscatter work.
+The early morning hours around dawn are usually the most productive, because the morning side of the Earth faces in the direction of the planet's orbit around the Sun.
+The relative velocity of meteors that head toward the Earth's morning side are thus increased by up to 30 km/ sec, the average rotational speed of the Earth in orbit.
+See Fig 20.16.
+The maximum velocity of meteors in orbit around the Sun is 42 km/sec.
+Thus when the relative velocity of the Earth is considered, most meteors must enter the Earth's atmosphere somewhere between 12 and 72 km/sec.

 Meteor contacts ranging from a second or two to more than a minute can be made nearly any morning at 28 or 50 MHz.
 Meteor-scatter contacts at 144 MHz and higher are more difficult because reflected signal strength and duration drop sharply with increasing frequency.
-A meteor trail that provides 30 seconds of communication at 50 MHz will last only a few seconds at
+A meteor trail